uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

     misfit = Misfit(norm='L2')

-To get a data structure containing trace attributes, we can invoke `collect_attributes()` using the same input arguments as we would for an ordinary misfit function evaluation:
+To get a data structure containing trace attributes, we can invoke `collect_attributes` using the same input arguments as we would for an ordinary misfit function evaluation:

 .. code::

     attrs =  misfit.collect_attributes(data, greens, source)

-The `attrs` data structure in the above consists of a list of `AttribDict` objects organized by station and component.
+The `attrs` data structure above consists of a list of `AttribDict <https://docs.obspy.org/packages/autogen/obspy.core.util.attribdict.AttribDict.html>`_ objects organized by station and component.

 Attaching trace attributes to `Datasets`